enkidevs/curriculum/python/core/console-and-operators/indentation-and-commenting.md

 Will print this.
 ```

-The indentation the last `print` determines whether it belongs to the `else` clause or it should be invoked independent of the `if-else` conditions.
+The indentation of the last call to `print` determines whether it belongs to the `else` clause or should be invoked independent of the `if-else` conditions.

-On the other hand, commented lines do not care about indentation: they won't just be run.
-To comment out lines of code in Python, you must use a hash, `#`.
+On the other hand, commented lines don't have any requirements for indentation: they just won't be run.
+To comment out lines of code in Python, use the hash symbol, `#`.
 For example:
 ```python
 # print("This line is commented out.")
 print("This line isn't commented out!")